The National Museum

 Experience old and contemporary art at the new National Museum

-11 June 2022 the largest art museum in the Nordic countries opened in Oslo.
+The largest art museum in the Nordic countries.
 Here you can experience both older and modern art, as well as contemporary art and design, all under one roof.
 The National Gallery closed in 2019.
 It is now a part of the National Museum.

 The National Museum gathers the collections of the former National Gallery, the Museum of Contemporary Art, and the Norwegian Museum of Decorative Arts and Design.
 The presentation of the artworks is chronological and shows the main features of Norwegian art history, in addition to selected foreign works.
 The main exhibition creates a coherence across the various collections and the various historical epochs.

 Some of the most famous paintings by Edvard Munch, including The Scream (1893) and Madonna (1894), are located in the Munch Room at the National Museum.
 You can also see the works of artists such as Harriet Backer, Harald Sohlberg, Christian and Oda Krohg, as well as sculptures by Gustav Vigeland.
 You can also see works by international artists such as Claude Monet, Paul Gauguin, Auguste Renoir, Paul Cézanne and Pablo Picasso.